gephi/gephi-documentation/gephi-desktop/docs/Plugins/Export.md

 ### Create Exporter

-Create a new exporter class, which implements `GraphExporter`, `VectorExporter` or simply `Exporter`, depending what you set for the builder.
+Create a new exporter class, which implements `GraphExporter`, `VectorExporter` or simply `Exporter`, depending on what you set for the builder.

 The exporter is where the job is done, in its `execute()` method.
 The main input object the export needs is the Workspace.
 In Gephi, data are stored within workspaces.
 It is the place the exporter will find what to export.
 Before being executed by the export controller, the exporter will receive the workspace and other parameters through setters methods.

-Implement also [`ByteExporter`](http://gephi.org/docs/api/org/gephi/io/exporter/spi/ByteExporter.html) interface for byte streams or [`CharacterExporter`](http://gephi.org/docs/api/org/gephi/io/exporter/spi/CharacterExporter.html) for texts.
+Implement also [`ByteExporter`](https://javadoc.io/doc/org.gephi/gephi/latest/org/gephi/io/exporter/spi/ByteExporter.html) interface for byte streams or [`CharacterExporter`](https://javadoc.io/doc/org.gephi/gephi/latest/org/gephi/io/exporter/spi/CharacterExporter.html) for texts.
 These are the two ways you can output data in a exporter, either text (`java.io.Writer`) or byte (`java.io.OutputStream`).
 Note that XML is text-based.
 So exporters are not specifically exporting to a file or a stream, they export to a Writer or an `OutputStream`.
 The controller later decides what to do with it.

 Add also `LongTask` interface to your class, in order you will be able to use progress and cancel management.
-Add `LongTaskAPI` as a dependency to profit from LongTask.
+Add `utils-longtask` as a dependency to profit from LongTask.

 Your exporter should now look like below:

 ```java